pagopa/azure-pipeline-templates/README.md

 Templates are meant to be included into a project pipeline.
 Please refer to [this guide](https://github.com/MicrosoftDocs/azure-devops-docs/blob/master/docs/pipelines/process/templates.md#use-other-repositories) for examples.

 ### Best practices
-* Always include templates in your pipeline specifying the reference tag, so a new template version can never break your deploy workflow.
+* Always include templates in your pipeline specifying the reference tag, so a new template version can never break your CI/CD workflow.
 * When writing templates, make little-to-no use of default values.
-Instead, pretend the hist pipeline to provide them.
+Instead, pretend the host pipeline to provide them.

 ## Available templates